-Yes, you can remove iCloud Activation Lock from all Apple devices including:
+Yes, you can unlock iCloud Activation Lock from all Apple devices including:

 - iPod Touch